engraving-challenges/main/2-version-control-intro.md

 A version control system (VCS) such as Git stores the complete development history of your project and lets you investigate any state it has ever been in over time.

+In Engraving Challenges we use Git as VCS, so the rest of this document is focused on it.

 <!-- To be sorted out later: